 We accept card payments using Stripe and PayPal.
 By paying using your credit or debit card you confirm that the card is yours and that there are sufficient funds or credit available to cover the relevant Membership Fees.

 To use the Platform, you will have to sign up to create an account.
-Users can create an account by providing your full name; email and/or mobile phone number; date of birth (if you are an individual) and confirmation of whether you are a company or an individual.
-We require your date of birth to confirm you are legally able to use our service – you must be at least 16 years old to register as a User.
+Users can create an account by providing at least your full name; email and/or mobile phone number.
+We may also request additional information, such as your company name. you must be at least 16 years old to register as a User.

 All Users must provide truthful and accurate information when registering with us – this helps us provide you with the best service we can.
 Any incorrect or untruthful information provided by Users may result in errors in documents downloaded from the Platform.